telerik/blazor-docs/components/stepper/overview.md

 The Steps are the building blocks of the Stepper component.
 Include the desired steps by adding a `StepperStep` tag for every step.
 Then, configure each `StepperStep` appearance via its parameters.
 [Read more about the Blazor Steps configuration]({%slug stepper-steps-overview%}).

 ## Orientation
-The Stepper component provides different orientations.
+The Stepper component provides horizontal and vertical orientations.
 [Read more about the Blazor Stepper orientation]({%slug stepper-orientation%}).

 ## Display Modes